carlvercosaa/jurisrag_langgraph_studio/README.md

-## 📑 Visão Geral
+## 📑 Overview
-JurisRAG é um sistema avançado de Retrieval-Augmented Generation (RAG) com auto-reflexão, especificamente adaptado para o domínio jurídico.
-Utilizando uma arquitetura multi-agentes, o sistema decompõe questões jurídicas complexas, recupera documentos relevantes, avalia a qualidade das informações recuperadas e gera respostas precisas com verificação de alucinações.
+JurisRAG is an advanced Retrieval-Augmented Generation (RAG) system with self-reflection, specifically adapted for the legal domain.
+Using a multi-agent architecture, the system breaks down complex legal questions, retrieves relevant documents, evaluates the quality of retrieved information, and generates accurate responses with hallucination verification.

-## 🔍 Arquitetura
+## 🔍 Architecture
-O sistema implementa um fluxo de trabalho especializado que inclui:
+The system implements a specialized workflow that includes:

-- Multi_Query_Generator: Decompõe questões jurídicas complexas em múltiplas sub-consultas para otimizar a recuperação de informações relevantes.
+- Multi_Query_Generator: Decomposes complex legal questions into multiple sub-queries to optimize the retrieval of relevant information.
-- Docs_Vector_Retrieve: Recupera documentos jurídicos relevantes a partir de uma base de conhecimento vetorizada.
+- Docs_Vector_Retrieve: Retrieves relevant legal documents from a vectorized knowledge base.
-- Grading_Generated_Documents: Avalia a qualidade e relevância dos documentos recuperados em relação às consultas originais.
+- Grading_Generated_Documents: Evaluates the quality and relevance of retrieved documents in relation to the original queries.
-- Content_Generator: Gera conteúdo inicial com base nos documentos aprovados.
+- Content_Generator: Generates initial content based on approved documents.
-- Grade_Reasoning_VS_Question: Avalia se o raciocínio jurídico aplicado é adequado para a questão original.
+- Grade_Reasoning_VS_Question: Evaluates whether the applied legal reasoning is adequate for the original question.
-- Final_Content_Generator: Refina o conteúdo para produzir a resposta final.
+- Final_Content_Generator: Refines the content to produce the final response.
-- Transform_User_Query: Reformula ou redireciona a consulta quando necessário.
+- Transform_User_Query: Reformulates or redirects the query when necessary.

-## ⚙️ Tecnologias Utilizadas
+## ⚙️ Technologies Used

 - Python
 - LangGraph
 - LangGraph Studio